‘Event’ means an event conducted at the Venue; whether it be a meeting, exhibition, live entertainment event or function;

 Patrons entering the Venue you are advised that:

-- The Venue is a licensed area / premises
+- The Venue is a licensed premises;

-- Alcohol may not be permitted in parts of the venue during some events
+- Alcohol may not be permitted in parts of the venue during some Events;

 - The following forms of ID are acceptable within the Venue:

-- It is an offence for minors to purchase or consume alcohol
+- It is an offence for minors to purchase or consume alcohol;

-- It is an offence to sell to or supply minors with alcohol
+- It is an offence to sell to or supply minors with alcohol;

-- Drinks are required to be decanted into approved plastic cups for some events
+- Drinks are required to be decanted into approved plastic cups for some Events.

 Refusal of Entry

-- Refuse Entry to any persons deemed to be intoxicated and/or disorderly
+- deemed to be intoxicated and/or disorderly;

-- Refuse entry to any person who presents an invalid ticket
+- who presents an invalid ticket; or

 LIVE ENTERTAINMENT CONDITIONS OF ENTRY